terminusdb/terminusdb/docs/Explanation/MODELHOW.md

 Data has always been important to businesses but how can I choose the right approach for a particular application?
 TerminusDB organizes data in a very simple structure to make it easy and natural to model the real world.

-What we are doing together is an analysis of an Organization data domain, step by step we'll see the process to find a Terminusdb schema model that can fit our data.
+What we are doing together is an analysis of an Organization data domain, step by step we'll follow the process to find a Terminusdb schema model that can fit our data.

 In this tutorial we'll model the database schema for a small organization.
-We simulate that our organization is divided into groups by areas of specialty.
+We simulate that our organization is divided into specialized groups.
 Our goal is to create a schema from mapping the process of monitoring and controlling projects.
 We would like to model all the events that track our project execution status.

 ### Analyze the Organization process and get out the main entities

-An entity is an object in the real world with an independent existence that can be differentiated from other entities.
+An entity is an object with independent existence that can be differentiated from other entities.
-In TerminusDB we have two type of entities: [**Document elements**](#classes-or-node-element), they can exist apart from all of its related entities. [**Object elements**](#classes-or-node-element), They can not exist without a relationship with other entities.
+In TerminusDB we have two type of entities: [**Document elements**](#classes-or-node-element) can exist apart from other entities. [**Object elements**](#classes-or-node-element) can not exist without relationships connected to other entities.

 Let's analyze our organization

-* The **Organization** is divides in functional **Team/Group**
+* The **Organization** divides into functional **Team/Group** entities
-* A **Person** belongs to a **Team/group**
+* A **Person** belongs to a **Team/Group**
-* A **Person** has a different Role in the **Team/Group**
+* A **Person** has a Role in the **Team/Group**
 * The **Team/Group** schedules a **Project**
 * The **Project** is divided into **Tasks**.
 * Every **Task** is assigned to a **Person** to complete the **Job**.